 For Bible references in this video, check the description on YouTube.

 Did your mom ever poke you and force you to say "thank you" when someone showed kindness to you or did something for you?
-It's polite and respectful to express gratitude to others.
+It's kind and respectful to express gratitude to others.
 Likewise, God wants us to learn how to be thankful for what He has given and done for us.
 It is impossible to truly worship God without giving Him thanks for His goodness and the goodness He grants to us.

 There are lots of biblical reasons to give thanks to God: "His love endures forever" (Psalm 136:3), "He is good" (Psalm 118:29), and "His mercy is everlasting" (Psalm 100:5).
 He gave you your first breath, and He'll give you your last before He brings you into an eternity of joy in Heaven.
 Every good thing that has ever happened to you or will happen in your future is gift from the Creator of the Universe (James 1:17).

 We human beings are sinful creatures prone to selfishness, covetousness, and entitlement.
-We tend to look at the greener grass over the fence or at the sparkly things in others' hands.
+We tend to look at the greener grass over the fence or at the sparkly things in others' lives.
 When we don't get what we want, we can become bitter, angry, and envious.
-Acknowledging God's provision for YOU helps put those negative feelings aside.
+Acknowledging God's provision for you helps put those negative feelings aside.
 It's hard to be both grateful AND bitter at the same time.

 "Therefore do not be anxious, saying, 'What shall we eat?' or 'What shall we drink?' or 'What shall we wear?'
 For the Gentiles seek after all these things, and your heavenly Father knows that you need them all." —Matthew 6:31-32